vatsh1/codingworld.github.io/README.md

 ## Development
 on building this site HTML5 , CSS , Js is used
-* `npm run dev`

-## Creating a static build
-To create a static instance of this project, run the following task:

-* `npm run build`

-This will create a folder called `www`, into which the required files will be created.

-## Deployment
-To make this project publicly accessible, you can deploy a static instance by running the following task:

-* `npm run publish`

 This will publish the contents of `public` to your `gh-pages` branch.